MZ82020/MAN-TF/README.md

 * To obtain the PROX dataset please check: https://prox.is.tue.mpg.de/

+## Train and Test

+* Run the following jupyter "Train&Test_Transformer_Kendal_Lie_Human" to train and test the model in H3.6m

+* Run the following jupyter "Train&Test_Transformer_Kendall_Lie_Gta" to train and test the model in GTA-IM

+* Run the following jupyter "Train&Test_Transformer_Kendall_Lie_Prox" to train and test the model in PROX

 ## Citation

 If you find this useful, please cite our work as follows: